Question of the Week: What is a likely letter?

 Likely letters are common for athletic recruits to the Ivy League.
-Since Ivy League schools no longer have early admissions and don’t award athletic scholarships, they use likely letters as a means to indicate to the athlete that they will be accepted at the school.
+Since Ivy League schools don’t award athletic scholarships, they use likely letters as a means to indicate to the athlete that they will be accepted at the school.
 According to Tier One Athletics, “it varies from between sports and schools, but 2/3 to 3/4 of the varsity athletes in the Ivy League are Likely Letter recruits. ”

 However, it isn’t only athletes that receive likely letters.
 According to the Harvard Crimson, the admissions office sent out 300 likely letters in 2011 and 100 of them were addressed to non-athletes.
 Instead of offering these students early admissions, they receive likely letters.
 At Brown, approximately 1/5 of the class receives likely letter with about half sent to athletes.

 It’s not just Ivy League schools that send out likely letters.
 The University of Virginia also sends out likely letters.
 Other schools that send out versions of the likely letter are Smith, Clark, and Grinnell.

 |Get your Best Free Resources for Finding and Paying for College Guide

 FAQ College Money Issues

 Can I send the FAFSA to more than 10 schools?

 Do I have to report outside scholarships to the financial aid office?

 Do I need to be admitted to a college before I can apply for financial aid?

 Do students get the same amount of financial aid every year?